-- 3. Is the Policy, Strategy, Plan or Public Service likely to impact on people in rural areas? - 3d.
-Please explain why the Policy, Strategy, Plan or Public Service is NOT likely to impact on people in rural areas
+3. Is the Policy, Strategy, Plan or Public Service likely to impact on people in rural areas?
+No

 Identifying the Social and Economic Needs of Persons in Rural Areas

 4. Has the Public Authority taken steps to identify the social and economic needs of people in rural areas that are relevant to the Policy, Strategy, Plan or Public Service?
 Deprivation levels can be found at Home Page | NI Area Statistics | NISRA